yosh-401-advanced-javascript/seattle-javascript-401d31/profesional-development/pd-02-bigo-and-functional/newReadme.md

 ``` javascript
 console.log('side effect'); // side effect
 ```
-* in functional programming the goal is to design functions that have no side effects
+* In functional programming the goal is to design functions that have no side effects
-* a function with no side effects has an input and an output
+* A function with no side effects has an input and an output
-* functions with no side-effects are called pure functions
+* Functions with no side-effects are called pure functions
 ``` javascript
 // map has no side effects
 // the callback also has no side effects